mecid/mecid.github.io/_posts/2019-08-28-composable-styling-in-swiftui.md

 }
 ```

 As you can see in the example above, we implement two button styles: *OutlinedButton* and *FilledButton*.
-To apply it to a button in *SwiftUI*, we have to use button style modifier.
+To apply them to a button in *SwiftUI*, we have to use button style modifier.
 Let's see how we can use them.

 ```swift
 HStack {